chroma-core/chroma/docs/docs.trychroma.com/pages/guides/embeddings.md

 ```

 {% note type="default" %}
-Embedding functions can linked to a collection, which are used whenever you call `add`, `update`, `upsert` or `query`.
-You can also be use them directly which can be handy for debugging.
+Embedding functions can be linked to a collection and used whenever you call `add`, `update`, `upsert` or `query`.
+You can also use them directly which can be handy for debugging.
 ```py
 val = default_ef(["foo"])
 ```